Guided tour — Kansas Museum of History, Topeka

 During the mid-1800s, thousands of families traveled through Kansas in covered wagons.
 Most were heading west in search of land, gold, or a more healthful climate in which to settle.
-This tour invites students to learn about the history of westward expansion, focusing on experiences from the Santa Fe and Oregon Trails.
+This tour invites students to learn about the history of westward expansion, focusing on experiences from the Santa Fe and Oregon-California trails.
 The tour visits the Trails portion of the gallery, where students see the full-size covered wagon, the prairie diorama, and exhibits about the items families used on the Oregon Trail and the goods transported on the Santa Fe Trail.
 In the hands-on museum classroom, students see reproductions of items used and carried on the trails and try on clothes that would have been worn by 19th century travelers.

 Cost per student including museum admission: $3.00.